-On Thursday November 2nd, 2017 I went into surgery to have a Laparoscopy to remove multiple cysts, endometriomas (chocolate cysts) and scar tissue which resulted from severe stage 4 Endometriosis.
+On Thursday November 2nd, 2017 I went into surgery to have a wide excision via Laparoscopy to remove multiple cysts, endometriomas (chocolate cysts) and scar tissue which resulted from deep infiltrating Stage IV Endometriosis.
 This has been a difficult time in my life.
-I decided to write about my disease, with the hope that I can provide an informative read for those who might also have the same disease or know someone with it.
+I decided to write about my disease and experience, with the hope that I can provide an informative read for those who might also have the same disease or know someone with it.
 I hope that it can help others to feel more informed about the procedure so they can mentally prepare more than I was able to.
 Part one can be found here.

 THE WEEK BEFORE SURGERY

 The week before my surgery date, I went to my doctor to fill out a pre-op form.
 There was no prep for this surgery, except I was suppose to stop eating and drinking at midnight before my surgery.
 I also had to make sure not to take any ibuprofen or supplements with willow/salix a week before surgery, as they are blood thinners.
 I had no idea what to expect or how to mentally prepare for this procedure.